sri-rang/javascript-playground/functional-javascript/readme.markdown

 * **map** is implemented and it takes in two parameters:
     * **mappingFunction** is the function to apply on each item of the list
     * **list** is any list / array that is to be mapped

+closure-1.html
+---

+A simple example of a closure implementation **getAreaFunction** which reads the **shape** argument and returns an appropriate area function.